 8. The private sector’s response to EVs

-On the fleet side, DHL has made an ambitious pledge to reach 70% clean operations of last-mile pick-ups and deliveries by 2025.
+But it's not only the companies that are part of EV100 introducing ambitious pledges.
+DHL has pledged to reach 70% clean operations of last-mile pick-ups and deliveries by 2025.
 And DB Schenker wants to make its transport activities in European cities emission-free by 2030.

-While actions like these are worthy of attention on their own, their fringe benefit is of course that they act as signalling devices for the rest of the market.
-In other words, it is public pledges like these that pressure competitors and stakeholders to act faster than they otherwise would have.
+While actions like these are worthy of attention on their own, their fringe benefit is that they act as signalling devices for the rest of the market.
+In other words, public pledges like these pressure competitors and stakeholders to act faster than they otherwise would have.

 9. Forecasts: EV market outlook by 2030 and beyond

-- The Stated Policies Scenario suggests that by 2030, the global electric vehicle stock (excluding two/three-wheelers) will reach nearly 200 million vehicles and will account for about 10% of the global vehicle fleet.
+- The Stated Policies Scenario (STEPS) suggests that by 2030, the global electric vehicle stock (excluding two/three-wheelers) will reach nearly 240 million vehicles and account for over 10% of the global vehicle fleet.

-- According to a more ambitious scenario, the Announced Pledges Scenario, 270 million EVs will be roaming global roads by 2030 and the share of EV in the global vehicle stock will reach 14%.
+- According to a bit more ambitious scenario, the Announced Pledges Scenario (APS), almost 250 million EVs will be roaming global roads by 2030, and EV sales will represent over 35% of all vehicle sales.

-- Net Zero Emissions by 2050 Scenario predicts that the global EV stock will reach 350 million EVs and its share will climb up to 20% in 2030.
+- Net Zero Emissions by 2050 Scenario (NZE) predicts that the global EV stock will reach 380 million EVs, with EV sales climbing up to 60% of all vehicle sales in 2030.

 What about Europe?

-The next couple of years will be crucial for Europe to secure its leading status.
+The next few years will be crucial for Europe to secure its leading status.
 We expect to reach a first milestone of 14 million EVs by 2025.
-After that, low estimates mention 33 million EVs by 2030, when high estimates talk about 40 million EVs roaming around Europe at the same time.
+After that, low estimates mention 33 million EVs by 2030, while high estimates talk about 40 million EVs roaming around Europe at the same time.

-From 2035 onwards, we expect that 100 % of new cars sold in Europe to be electric.
+From 2035 onwards, we expect 100 % of new cars sold in Europe to be electric.

-Of course, only time (and new data) will tell tell us if those predictions are to become realities.
-However, the latest trends seem to be heading in the right direction.
+Of course, only time (and new data) will tell us if those predictions are to become realities.
+However, the latest trends are heading in the right direction.

-In other words, this means that the time for businesses to embark the EV train is now.
+In other words, the time businesses embark on the EV train is now!

-Read our comprehensive guide for businesses if you’re interested in learning more about EV charging and how to build your own EV charging activity.
+Read our comprehensive guide for businesses if you’re interested in learning more about EV charging and how to start your own EV charging operations.